voteflux/flux-website-v2/_posts/2016-09-18-public-meetings.md

 # Watch

-If you’d just like to watch the meeting, you can find a live stream on our Youtube channel at [https://www.youtube.com/c/FluxParty](https://www.youtube.com/c/FluxParty).
+If you’d just like to watch the meeting, you can find a live stream on our YouTube channel at [https://www.youtube.com/c/FluxParty](https://www.youtube.com/c/FluxParty).

 # Participate